 A real estate transaction is full of complex paperwork that varies by city and is impacted by local, state and federal laws.
 That’s why home sellers often decide to use an agent to manage their sale – but doing so is outrageously expensive.
 In fact, the average listing agent commission is 3% of the total sale price of your home.
 That can mean thousands of dollars in fees for the average home seller.

 A Transaction Coordinator is a real estate professional who manages all the paperwork and deadlines involved in a real estate transaction.
 They are trained in every step of the selling process and are tasked with monitoring progress from the time the seller accepts an offer through the steps involved in close of escrow.

 What you may not know is that even agents hire Transaction Coordinators (TC for short) to help them manage the paperwork involved in the selling process.
-You also may not know that sellers can hire a Transaction Coordinator for a low one-time fee without going through an agent.
-Using a transaction coordinator provides sellers with an opportunity to get all the help they need to confidently sell a home at a fraction of the cost of a listing agent.
+You also may not know that sellers themselves can hire a Transaction Coordinator for a low one-time fee without going through an agent.
+Using a Transaction Coordinator provides sellers with an opportunity to get all the help they need to confidently sell their home, at a fraction of the cost of a listing agent.

 What does a Transaction Coordinator do?

 - Liaise between the seller, buyer, escrow, agents and various third parties.

 - Review the purchase agreement for completeness.

 - Ensure the buyer’s earnest money deposit is in escrow on time.